ms-iot/content/en-US/Samples/WiFiConnector.md

 ![App Started]({{site.baseurl}}/Resources/images/WiFiConnectSample/WiFiSample0.png)

-If you have a WiFi adapter connected to your board, click on the "Scan Available WiFi Networks" button to start scanning and displaying the list of WiFi networks in the vcinity.
+If you have a Wi-Fi adapter connected to your board, click on the "Scan Available WiFi Networks" button to start scanning and displaying the list of Wi-Fi networks in the vcinity.

 Each WiFi network is identified by its SSID.
 Aditionally, some information about the SSID including the signal strength, channel frequency and authentication mode are displayed for each.
 The connection status is also shown for each.